-Fear comes in many forms: fear for our health; the health of those we love; the safety of those we love; fear of parenting wrong; fear of death; fear of growing old; fear of losing someone; fear of rejection; fear of confrontation; fear of abandonment; fear of being alone; fear of loss; fear of success; fear of failure; fear of the future; etc. You get the idea, the list could be endless.
-The question is, what are you afraid of and why?
+Fear comes in many forms: fear for your health; the health of those you love; the safety of those you love; fear of parenting wrong; fear of death; fear of growing old; fear of losing someone; fear of rejection; fear of confrontation; fear of being alone; fear of loss; fear of success; fear of failure; fear of the future; etc. You get the idea, the list could be endless.
+The question is, what can you do about it?

-The Lord goes before me.
+The Lord goes before you.
 He is in the future clearing a path.
 He is a trailblazer, cutting down all weeds and undergrowth to make a path to walk on tomorrow.
 He knows the challenges for tomorrow and every other tomorrow afterwards.
-He clears the way so I can make the best choices.
+He clears the way so you can make the best choices.

-He will be with me.
-He is with us in a real and personal way.
-Even though we may feel alone on our journey, he is always right beside us, right here, and right now.
-He is always with us.
+He will be with you.
+He is with you in a real and personal way.
+Even though you may feel alone on your journey, he is always right beside you, right here, and right now.
+He is always with you.

-He will not fail me or forsake me.
-People let us down because they can’t provide everything we need.
-Spouses, friends, parents, children, and relatives are all imperfect people who have limitations, just as we do.
-They all will fail us and forsake us in some way.
-Whether it is by betrayal, rejection, or death, however, God does not fail us or forsake us.
-God provides everything we need: love, security and purpose.
+He will not fail you or forsake you.
+People let you down because they can’t provide everything you need.
+Spouses, friends, parents, children, and relatives are all imperfect people who have limitations, just as you do.
+They will fail you and forsake you in some way.
+Whether it’s by betrayal, rejection, or death, however, God is with you and will not let you down.

 Do not fear or be dismayed.
 Much of life can be frightening.
 Death.
 The cancer diagnosis.
 Polarized political climate.
 Yet God is still the same.
 His character hasn’t changed.
 He still cares for you, loves you and wants the best for you, which doesn’t include fear.

 God clears a path for you.
 He walks alongside you.
 He doesn’t wander off and leave you alone.
 He loves you and yearns to spend time with you.
 You have a companion for the journey, someone loving, trustworthy and loyal.
 Trust these promises, even when afraid.